Kaiyuan-Zhang/Gallium-public/README.md

-# Gallium: Automated Software Middlebox Offloadingto Programmable Switches
+# Gallium: Automated Software Middlebox Offloading to Programmable Switches

 This is the source code repository of the Gallium project.
 Check out [our paper](https://conferences.sigcomm.org/sigcomm/2020/camera-ready.html) for more details